 Learn about the technical requirements for accessing online articles, databases, and other subscription-based electronic resources via the UNT campus network, at home, or using our wireless networks.
 This page also notes some resources and policy-based restrictions.

-The UNT Libraries The UNT Libraries provides laptop checkouts to currently enrolled UNT students.
+The UNT Libraries offers access to a limited supply of laptops to currently enrolled UNT students.
 Special policies, fines rates, and other guidelines apply.
 See:

 The University of North Texas Libraries maintains community workstations in support of learning and research at University of North Texas.